Porocyonak/Open2Nord/README.md

 ### ------------------Build It Yourself--------------
 TODO cleanup, make more newbie friendly.
+1. install newest version of python, 3.x
-1. download source and extract source
+2. download source and extract source
-2. pip install requests and cx_freeze
+3. pip install requests and pip install cx_freeze (or look up how to install requests and cx_freeze)
-3. modify a couple lines in setup.py so they point to your python directory
+4. modify a couple lines in setup.py so they point to your python directory
-4. run "python setup.py build" in terminal at the project directory (that has setup.py)
+5. run "python setup.py build" in terminal at the project directory (that has setup.py)
-5. move all the files in `move_to_build_directory` to the newly made build directory (same path as Open2Nord.exe)
+6. move all the files in `move_to_build_directory` to the newly made build directory (same path as Open2Nord.exe)

-      5a. make sure you extract the config_files.zip so that the config_files folder appears in the same directory, and is full of .ovpn files
+      a. make sure you extract the config_files.zip so that the config_files folder appears in the same directory, and is full of .ovpn files

 Final product should be something like this: ![final](https://i.imgur.com/sBimI6u.jpg)